gautemo/Gaute-Meek-Olsen/src/dev-blog/npm-publish.md

 See [WesBos guide](https://wesbos.com/javascript-modules/) for how to export and import your modules to fit your need.

-We also want to access the module from a script tag, we'll use the simple solution [UNPKG](https://unpkg.com/) which gets the file from npmjs for us.
+We also want to access the module from a script tag, we'll use the simple solution [UNPKG](https://unpkg.com/) which gets the file from npm for us.
 This is what we put in the src attribute.

 `unpkg.com/:package@:version/:file`

-We can skip file and version if we don't have to be specific about what the browser should download.
+We can skip `file` and `version` if we don't have to be specific about what the browser should download.
 Pick the option you like.

 ```html
 <script src="https://unpkg.com/selector-library@1.0.6/selector.js"></script>